ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Overview

-In this tutorial you are going to explore more of the **Core** API to make a race timer for a multiplayer game from start to finish.
+In this tutorial, you are going to explore more of the **Core** API to make a race timer for a multiplayer game from start to finish.

 * **Completion Time:** ~3 hours
 * **Knowledge Level:** It's recommended to have completed the [Scripting Beginner](lua_basics_helloworld.md) and [Scripting Intermediate](lua_basics_lightbulb.md) tutorials.